Natural Burial Ground

-The wildlife here is world class; Osprey fly and screech overhead, while Golden Eagle hunt the wild uplands; otters swim the river, while red deer and roe deer blend into the woodland; pine martin and red squirrel inhabit the ancient pines.
+The wildlife here is world class; Osprey fly and screech overhead, while salmon, sea-trout and otters swim the river; deer blend into the woodland where pine martin and red squirrel inhabit the ancient pines.
+Lichens thrive in the clean air and coat trees and rocks with a huge diversity of forms, which in turn provide a food source for specialised foraging animals throughout the long winter months.
 This place really is very special.

 The open glade at Delliefure sweeps a gentle curve, bordered by a bank of birch woodland.
 At the eastern end, the vista opens out to reveal magnificent river views and a sense of space.

 The site is open all year round during daylight hours so please feel free to visit without making an appointment.